 Get changes checked by a doctor straight away

 Tell your GP about any changes to a mole or patch of skin, or a new mark on adult skin.
-If your GP is concerned, they can refer you to a Consultant Dermatologist.
+If your GP is concerned, they can refer you to our dermatology service.